 Process optimisation doesn’t only apply to manufacturing businesses, the majority of businesses have processes and operations that can be improved and made more efficient.
 For service industries this can involve improvements to customer focus, gaining control over process complexity, and improving performance and response times for targeted services or processes.
 It could mean changing the ways things are done; reducing the amount of handling involved; reducing delay times; or introducing smarter systems to manage operations.

-Australian Bureau of Statistics (ABS) data suggest that material and water costs for businesses range from 10% to more than 50%, or an average of more than 30% of business revenue.
+Australian Bureau of Statistics (ABS) data suggest that material and water costs for businesses range from 10 per cent to more than 50 per cent, or an average of more than 30 per cent of business revenue.
 Data obtained by Sustainability Victoria from its resource efficiency program which worked with businesses between 2012 and 2015, and other national and international research, backs this ABS data.

-The high cost of materials is especially true for manufacturers, where it was found that for some businesses (e.g. plastics & chemicals and furniture manufacturers), the cost of materials can be as high as 80% of operating costs.
+The high cost of materials is especially true for manufacturers, where it was found that for some businesses (e.g. plastics and chemicals and furniture manufacturers), the cost of materials can be as high as 80 per cent of operating costs.
 For example, wastage from production lines can cost manufacturers tens of thousands of dollars per year, especially when the ‘real cost of waste’ is considered.
 The real cost of waste accounts for costs associated with the purchase of the materials, labour and handling costs, and the operating costs to handle or finish the wasted material (energy, water, transport, fuel).